VladimirKalachikhin/gpsdAISd/README.md

 -p port of gpsd.
 Default `2947`
 ## Control
 gpsdAIS daemon checks whether the instance is already running, and exit if it.
 Remove data file stops gpsdAIS daemon.
+gpsdAIS daemon checks atime of the data file, if possible.
+If there are no accesses to this file daemon exit.
+If no atime available, daemon exit by timeout.
 ## Output
 The output data file are JSON encoded array with MMSI keys and an array of data as value.
 The data are key-value pair as described in gpsd/www/AIVDM.adoc and [e-Navigation Netherlands](http://www.e-navigation.nl/system-messages) site.
 The units of measurement are given in the human species.